raghu-megh/flow-log-analyzer/README.md

 - We can easily write other counting strategies and easily plugin those strategies to this implementation.
 - Also there are various test cases part of the suite which tests various scenarios for sanity only
 - Though only version 2 is supported but it is easily extendable to other versions
+- Also we can backup the lines which we analyzed to a db/datastore, implementation is in place but I haven't wired it.
 - Finally, please look at Main class for usage and output.